A System Parameterization for Direct Data-Driven Estimator Synthesis: Analysis

 Hence, we conclude that $[G\quad R^{-1}G^\perp]$ is invertible.
 Now we can plug $\hat{W}$ into the corresponding \ac{QMI} and perform a congruence transformation with $[G\quad R^{-1}G^\perp]$ to get

 which is satisfied by definition of $\Delta$ and $R\succ0$. \end{proof}

-This allows us to represent the uncertainty in terms of the product $WG$ instead of $W$, which is summarized in the following theorem. \begin{theorem} Suppose $R\succ 0$ and $X$ has full row rank.
-If there exists a matrix $G$ such that
+This allows us to represent the uncertainty in terms of the product $WG$ instead of $W$, with $W_0$ representing an offset.
+This is summarized in the following theorem. \begin{theorem} Suppose $R\succ 0$ and $X$ has full row rank.
+If there exists a matrix $G\in\mathbb{R}^{N\times n}$ such that

 then